hawkjo/SDRranger/README.md

-# gtTapSeq
+# SDRranger
-A tool for processing Genomic-Transcriptomic TAP-Seq data.
+A tool for processing Single-cell DNA and RNA sequencing data.